zpainter/iassist/content/about/regional-report-2007-2008-canada.md

 In the last report we mentioned the use of NESSTAR for the Canadian Opinion Research Archive ([CORA](http://www.queensu.ca/cora/)) at Queen's University.
-Queen's has added approximately 100 files to their Data Centre\'s Nesstar service, and are continuing to support the Nesstar server for the CORA.
+Queen's has added approximately 100 files to their Data Centre's Nesstar service, and are continuing to support the Nesstar server for the CORA.
 The CORA data is available to public by request.
-In addition they have been soliciting data files from their researchers and are currently negotiating access to the \"International surveillance and privacy opinion research\" survey from their Department of Sociology at Queen\'s.
+In addition they have been soliciting data files from their researchers and are currently negotiating access to the "International surveillance and privacy opinion research" survey from their Department of Sociology at Queen's.

 During the year the Laurier Institute for the Study of Public Opinion and Policy ([LISPOP](http://www.wlu.ca/lispop/)) received a generous